kublasean/kublasean.github.io/notes/_posts/2022-05-13-creating-a-github-pages-static-site.markdown

 ---
 layout: post
-title: "Creating a Github Pages Static Website Using Jekyll"
+title: "Painless Static Website Hosting with Github Pages and Jekyll"
-tags: jekyll
+tags: Jekyll
 ---

 Github pages is a great (and free!) way to set up a static website for your portfolio or blog.
 You can configure